finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\". (optional)

 try:
-    # [EXPERIMENTAL] Get transactions for transaction portfolios in a portfolio group
+    # [EARLY ACCESS] Get transactions for transaction portfolios in a portfolio group
     api_response = api_instance.get_transactions_for_portfolio_group(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys)
     pprint(api_response)
 except ApiException as e: